-The minimum and maximum of the pay ranges and allowances for the September 2023 pay award are set out in the STPCD 2023, [along with advisory rates for the Pay Ranges].
+The minimum and maximum of the pay ranges and allowances for the September 2024 pay award are set out in the STPCD 2024, [along with advisory rates for the Pay Ranges].

-Decisions about teachers’ pay progression must be linked to the Appraisal Policy and are based on criteria set out in the School’s Pay Policy 2022/2023.

 The Pay Body will operate the Pay Policy as the ‘relevant body’, as defined in the STPCD, and for the pay arrangements agreed for all the support staff which will:

 Grade posts appropriately within the conditions of employment identified in the current STPCD and the conditions of service for support staff employed by the Pay Body.